-Therefore, if your boyfriend aiming to work in Germany but doesn’t have a job yet he could apply for this visa and come with you.
+Therefore, if your boyfriend wants to work in Germany but doesn’t have a job yet, he could apply for this visa and come with you.

-For example, last year German companies were unable to fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.
+For example, last year, German companies could not fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.

 2. Work Residence Permit

-After your boyfriend has received a job agreement he can apply for a residence permit with a work purpose.
+After your boyfriend has received a job contact, he can apply for a residence permit for a work purpose.